PressCrew/infinity/dashboard/docs/config.md

 ### INI File Basics

 All of the configuration of Infinity is done with ini files.
-The ini files all reside in a subdirectory named `config` in your theme's root:
+The ini files all reside in a directory named `config` under your theme's `engine` directory:

-	wp-content/themes/my-theme/config
+	wp-content/themes/my-theme/engine/config

 If you are not familiar with how ini files work, it is very simple.
 They contain sections, directives, and values: